FoodStandardsAgency/Governance/README.md

 Some existing members of the Food Standards Agency organisation are contractors.
 This guidance came after we had been using GitHub for some time.
 New contractors and suppliers will be added as described in this guidance and existing users transitioned.

 ### User roles
 There are two roles that should be assigned to new users, `member` or `outside collaborator`.
 FSA staff should always be set up as members, outside collaborator should only be used for third-party supplier.
-It is not always necessary or desirable to make non-FSA users outside collaborators as you may want them to complete other admin of the team or repository on your behalf - we work on the principle of trusted relationships with our suppliers.
+It is not always necessary or desirable to make non-FSA users outside collaborators as you may want them to complete other administration of the team or repository on your behalf - we work on the principle of trusted relationships with our suppliers.

 The final decision on which role is to be assigned to a user sits with the team maintainer.